Pro-AV Business Index

 International Outlook

 1Due to the small sample, the North American and International indexes are based on a 3-month moving average.
-The November 2025 index is preliminary, based on the average of November rand October 2025 and will be final with December 2025 data in the next report.
+The December 2025 index is preliminary, based on the average of December rand November 2025 and will be final with January 2026 data in the next report.

 1AVIXA®, the Audiovisual and Integrated Experience Association, has published the monthly Pro AV Business Index since September 2016, gauging sales and employment indicators for the pro AV industry.
 The index is calculated from a monthly survey that tracks trends.
 Two diffusion indexes are created using the survey: the AV Sales Index (AVI-S) and AV Employment Index (AVI-E).
 The diffusion indexes are calculated based on the positive response frequency from those who indicated their business had a 5% or more increase in billings/sales from the prior month plus half of the neutral response.
 An index of 50 indicates firms saw no increase or decline in business activity; more than 50 indicates an increase, while less than 50 indicates a decrease.